Refining Implicit Argument Annotation for UCCA: Abstract

 \section{Abstract}

-Few resources represent implicit roles for natural language understanding, and existing studies in NLP only make coarse distinctions between categories of arguments omitted from linguistic form.
-In this paper, we design a typology for fine-grained implicit argument annotation on top of Universal Conceptual Cognitive Annotation's foundational layer \cite{abend2013universal}.
-Our design aligns with O'Gorman \shortcite{o2019bringing}'s implicit role interpretation in a linguistic and computational model.
-The proposed implicit argument categorisation set consists of six types: Deictic, Generic, Genre-based, Type-identifiable, Non-specific, and Iterated-set.
-We corroborate the theory by reviewing and refining part of the UCCA EWT corpus and providing a new dataset alongside comparative analysis with other schemes.
-It is anticipated that our study will inspire tailored design of implicit role annotation in other meaning representation frameworks, and stimulate research in relevant fields, such as coreference resolution and question answering.
+Predicate-argument structure analysis is a central component in meaning representations of text.
+The fact that some arguments are not explicitly mentioned in a sentence gives rise to ambiguity in language understanding, and renders it difficult for machines to interpret text correctly.
+However, only few resources represent implicit roles for NLU, and existing studies in NLP only make coarse distinctions between categories of arguments omitted from linguistic form.
+This paper proposes a typology for fine-grained implicit argument annotation on top of Universal Conceptual Cognitive Annotation's foundational layer.
+The proposed implicit argument categorisation is driven by theories of implicit role interpretation and consists of six types: Deictic, Generic, Genre-based, Type-identifiable, Non-specific, and Iterated-set.
+We exemplify our design by revisiting part of the UCCA EWT corpus, providing a new dataset annotated with the refinement layer, and making a comparative analysis with other schemes.